Code-Institute-Submissions/milestone-one-5/README.md

-Darwiche Band - Milestone One Project for Code Institute Fullstack Web Developer course
+#Darwiche Band - Milestone One Project for Code Institute Fullstack Web Developer course

-This is a site created for my rock band Darwiche
+###This is a site created for my rock band Darwiche

-UX
-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.
+**UX**

+##Owner
+#####For the owner the goals are:

+* Increase band visibility
+* Brand awareness
+* Showcase music
+* Inform users of upcoming shows
+* Generate a mailing list of subscribers

+#####For the user the goals are:

+* Gain knowledge about the band
+* Listen to music created by the band
+* Get information regarding upcoming shows
+* Find out how to get relevant information from the band on a regular basis
+* Get to know more about their favorite band member or members
+* Purchase merch with band branding
+* Book the band for various events

+##User Stories

+As a user I want to find out if my favorite band, Darwiche, have any upcoming shows near me.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: